Hollas99/KeyFobSecurity/README.md

 - Ford S-Max 2016
 ## Instructions ##
 ### Equipment List ###
-1. CC1101 433MHz Wireless Transciever (There are a few versions, I have the version with 8 pins)
+1. CC1101 433MHz Wireless Transceiver (There are a few versions, I have the version with 8 pins)
 2. USB Memory Stick (Min 8GB)
 3. Wemos D1 Mini Microcontroller (Any ESP8266 microcontroller, or Arduino can be used)
-4. Small Solderless Breadboard (SYB-170 is what im using)
+4. Small Solderless Breadboard (SYB-170 is what I'm using)
 5. Breadboard jumper wires (x8)
-6. Portable Power Source (Im using a portable power bank, batteries would work fine)
+6. Portable Power Source (I'm using a portable power bank, batteries would work fine)
-7. Hack RF One (Any GNURadio supported **transciever** will work)
+7. Hack RF One (Any GNURadio supported **transceiver** will work)
-8. Laptop (The signal processing is quite demanding, a minimum quad core is likely required)
+8. Laptop (The signal processing is quite demanding; a minimum quad core is likely required)

 ### Method ###
-I will explain exactly how I have been operating the devices, however alternatives can be made throughout as you wish.
+I will explain exactly how I have been operating the devices; however, alternatives can be made throughout as you wish.
 Firstly, the intial steps taken such as installing ubnutu were completed from a windows operating system.
 #### Installing Ubuntu and GNURadio ####
 1. Install Ubuntu Operating System on the laptop, I'm running Ubunutu 20 as dual boot